sci-42ver/SICP_SDF/sicp_notes.md

 ### rec18
 This is less appropriate here.
 But [6_001_sp_2007_rec] doesn't have one corresponding one.
 This is much more trivial than the book exercises.
+### rec20 since "6.001 Spring 2007 Lazy Evaluation recitation" has no valid results
 # Colophon
 - > is image of the engraving is hosted by J. E. Johnson of New Goland.
   [See](https://www.pinterest.com/newgottland/mechanisms/) -> [this](https://www.pinterest.com/pin/116108496617565759/)